koraktor/silo/README.md

 * repository

-  * path &ndash; The path of the default repository to use
+  * path – The path of the default repository to use
+  * prefix – The path inside the repository to store files to per default

 #### Sample

     [repository]
-      path = /some/repository
+      path   = /Users/jondoe/backup.git
+      prefix = work

+This would usually save and restore files to and from `/Users/jondoe/backup.git` and save files into the directory `work` inside the repository.

 ### Initialize a repository